HwWobbe/WipHww/newFolder.md

 * The Hints show that this file exists in a StackEdit workspace AND in my GoogleDrive.
 * ...

+# Findings

 ## Background

-* It seems I can edit this newFolder file, which is likely also stored in my GoogleDrive.
+* I can edit this newFolder file, which is likely also stored in my GoogleDrive.
 * This folder exists within my GoogleDrive.
 It exists within a StackEdit workspace that was created by StackEdit.
 * My attempt to place it in the existing Google Workspace likely failed due to Permissions.
 Re-test shows this now works in StackEdit.io.
-* confirm Google.
+* confirm Google.access

 # ^

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTAyODIzMSw2NTEzNDY5OTAsOTQzND
-YzNDE2LDQzOTMyNjYwMCwtMzQxOTMyOTY2LC0yNzY2MzI5NSwt
-MjA2ODExNTEzNSwtMTU5MzY5MDAwNCwxNTczNDkzODcyXX0=
+eyJoaXN0b3J5IjpbLTExODAzNTE1NDAsNjUxMzQ2OTkwLDk0Mz
+Q2MzQxNiw0MzkzMjY2MDAsLTM0MTkzMjk2NiwtMjc2NjMyOTUs
+LTIwNjgxMTUxMzUsLTE1OTM2OTAwMDQsMTU3MzQ5Mzg3Ml19
 -->